Ultrasound-guided infiltration in trigger finger

 • 13/02/2023

-Ultrasound-guided injection of trigger finger is one of the treatments indicated for this condition, especially in cases that do not respond to rehabilitation treatment.
-This procedure involves injecting an anti-inflammatory medication around the affected flexor tendon and the obstructing pulley.
+This is an ultrasound-guided procedure in which we inject an anti-inflammatory medication around the affected flexor tendon and the obstructing pulley.
 Performing this injection requires ultrasound guidance, which allows us to view the target structures of our treatment in real time and precisely place the medication in the finger.

-• Preparation: The patient is seated with the palm facing upward and supported on the table.
+• Preparation: The patient is seated with the palm facing up and supported on the table.
 The flexor tendon and its pulley are located with a prior ultrasound, and the entry site is marked on the skin.

 infiltración ecoguiada dedo en resorte 1